rki-mf2/MegaPX/README.md

 * [Parameters](#parameters )

 ## <a name="description"></a>Description
 MegaPX is designed to mutate protein databases, enabling users to search for de novo peptides in both the original and mutated versions.
-The tool employs a k-mer-based search, providing rapid and highly accurate peptide assignment capability.
+The tool employs a _k_-mer-based search, providing rapid and highly accurate peptide assignment capability.
 Beyond this primary function, the tool has numerous other use cases, including metaproteomics classification, virus assignment, and peptide classification.
 MegaPX utilizes four distinct counting algorithms: [IBF](https://github.com/seqan/hibf/), [HBF](https://github.com/seqan/hibf/), [FM-Index](https://github.com/seqan/seqan3), and binary search.
 As we assessed these four algorithms in terms of runtime and performance, it became imperative to incorporate them into a single tool, allowing users the freedom to choose based on their specific use case.
 Mutation generation relies on a substitution matrix containing values proportional to the likelihood of amino acid `i` mutating into amino acid `j` across all possible pairs of amino acids.
-Each reference amino acid sequence undergoes k-merization, and mutated k-mers are generated based on the user-defined score, which is the sum of k-mer alignment scores.
+Each reference amino acid sequence undergoes _k_-merization, and mutated _k_-mers are generated based on the user-defined score, which is the sum of _k_-mer alignment scores.
 The tool is designed in step commands, which will be included as rules in the Snakemake pipeline.
 ## <a name="installation"></a>Installation
-MegaPX runs only under Linux x86_64; we recommend the Conda installations for all dependencies by:
+MegaPX runs only under Linux x86_64; we tested the installation under WSL 2 (Windows Subsystem for Linux) and worked without any issues.
+We recommend the Conda installations for all dependencies by:
 ```
 conda create --name MegaPX_env OR  conda create --prefix path/to/MegaPX_env
 conda activate MegaPX_env  OR conda activate path/to/MegaPX_env
 conda install -c conda-forge cxx-compiler
 conda install conda-forge::gcc
 conda install conda-forge::clang
+conda install -c conda-forge zlib
 ```
 Building MegaPX from source:
 ```